Assessing a Template-Based Approach for Core-Collapse Supernova Gravitational-Wave Detection: Acknowledgements

-This work was enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) and the Swedish National Infrastructure for Computing (SNIC) at NSC partially funded by the Swedish Research Council through grant agreements no. 2022-06725 and no. 2018-05973.
+We thank Michele Zanolin for valuable feedback on the manuscript.
+This work was enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at NSC partially funded by the Swedish Research Council through grant agreements no. 2022-06725 and no. 2018-05973.
 This work is supported by the Swedish Research Council (Project No. 2020-00452).

 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. 2137424.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
 Support was also provided by the Graduate School and the Office of the Vice Chancellor for Research at the University of Wisconsin-Madison with funding from the Wisconsin Alumni Research Foundation.